Pro-Am Sports System: History

 The network launched on April 17, 1984, as one of the first regional sports networks in the United States.
 PASS was owned by John Fetzer, the Principal owner of the Fetzer broadcast station group.
 Fetzer was also the previous owner of the Detroit Tigers, having just sold the team months earlier to Domino's Pizza owner Tom Monaghan.
 For its inaugural year, PASS carried 80 Tigers games (64 home and 16 away) as part of a seven year contract.
 At its launch it also had an agreement with the Detroit Pistons and to carry a series of local boxing matches.
 PASS contracted to use WDIV-TV's studios to produce its programming.
 PASS was offered for $10 per month and marketed using the slogan "Your Season Pass".

 In 1986, Detroit Red Wings games were added to the network's sports programming slate, with the remainder of the team's games being shown on independent station WKBD-TV (channel 50).
 The Red Wings did not join PASS at launch, apparently after Red Wings owner Mike Ilitch—owner of Little Caesars Pizza—was frustrated that he had been bypassed as a buyer for the Tigers in favor of competitor Monaghan.
 In 1987, Fetzer sold PASS to Tigers owner Tom Monaghan, and in 1988, PASS became an early charter affiliate of the Prime Network group of regional sports networks.
+Monaghan moved the PASS production offices to Domino's Farms (the Frank Lloyd Wright-inspired Dominos Pizza headquarters) in Ann Arbor, where it was positioned next to Pro-Vision for in-house video production services (for both PASS and Dominos Pizza training videos).

 In 1992, Monaghan sold the Tigers to Mike Ilitch and sold PASS to Post-Newsweek Stations.
 PASS merged its operations with NBC affiliate WDIV-TV (channel 4) and moved its studios and offices from Ann Arbor to WDIV-TV's studios in Detroit.
 Post-Newsweek also changed it from an evening-only premium cable channel to a basic cable channel and expanded it to 24 hours a day.

 In the fall of 1995, PASS expanded its coverage area, adding providers such as C-TEC and Cable Plus.
 By April 1996, the network had reached 25% (or 22,700) of all cable television households in Metro Detroit and 80% (or 174,000 households) in other parts of its primary coverage area through expanded basic tiers.